Skip to main content

 The Future Projects Award

-This category spotlights visionary urban transport projects that promise to redefine the future of mobility in cities.
-It seeks nominations for forward-thinking, sustainable transport solutions still in the conceptual, design, or early construction phase, emphasising their potential to enhance community life, urban design, and environmental health.
-Entries should showcase innovative approaches to mass transit, pedestrianisation, and smart infrastructure, demonstrating how these projects can significantly improve urban areas for future generations.
+This award spotlights visionary urban transport projects that promise to redefine the future of mobility in cities.
+It seeks nominations for innovative and sustainable transport solutions that are in the conceptual, design, or early construction phase.
+Criteria include the project’s potential to enhance community life, urban design, and environmental health.
+Submissions should highlight innovative approaches to mass transit, pedestrianisation, active travel, or smart infrastructure and provide evidence of scalability, feasibility, and potential long-term impact on improving urban living conditions for future generations.

 Road Users